ar37-rs/xaw64-wine/README.md

 Read more from [here](https://github.com/ar37-rs/xow64-wine) and make sure use ```~/xaw64``` instead of ```~/xow64```

 # Note:
-Use ```~/xaw64 r winecfg``` to add /sdcard (or specific path) for more custom drive
+* Use ```~/xaw64 r winecfg``` to add /sdcard (or specific path) for more custom drive

-Some commands (usage) and drivers might not available yet on xaw64, currently essentials commands are added and available
+* Some commands (usage) and drivers might not available yet on xaw64, currently essentials commands are added and available

-use virpipe for mali/powervr/etc or default native termux drivers (such freedreno for adreno).
+* Use virpipe for mali/powervr/etc or default native termux drivers (such freedreno for adreno).